c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 This is where agentic AI becomes concrete.
 [Claude Code](https://docs.anthropic.com/en/docs/claude-code) is Anthropic's terminal-based coding agent - it reads your files, searches your codebase, makes edits, runs your tests, sees the errors, and iterates until the task is done.

-It's not autocomplete.
-It's the full human software engineering loop, automated.
+It's not autocomplete, but the full human software engineering loop, automated.

-Even team collaboration is on the way.
+Even team collaboration is automated.
 Claude can now read issues, and generate the PRs as a separate entity.
 Claude is now one of the main contributors on some really serious open source projects, there is no way to be in denial anymore.

 It works.
 Not perfectly - it still hallucinates, still needs nudging on complex tasks, still doesn't know what it doesn't know.
 But for most day-to-day coding, the bottleneck is no longer the AI.
 It's everything else.